Often, you can resolve matters without legal action by talking to your Local DES Office.

 - 90 days from the date on the decision notice for Nutrition Assistance

-How can you keep getting benefits while you wait for a Fair Hearing?
+How can you keep getting benefits while you wait for an Appeal?

-You may keep getting benefits if you ask for a Fair Hearing within 10 days from the date on the decision notice.
-For Cash Assistance you may keep getting benefits if you ask for a Fair Hearing any time prior to the effective date of the adverse action on your case.
-But, you cannot keep getting benefits while you wait for a Fair Hearing if:
+You may keep getting benefits if you ask for an Appeal within 10 days from the date on the decision notice.
+For Cash Assistance you may keep getting benefits if you ask for an Appeal any time prior to the effective date of the adverse action on your case.
+But, you cannot keep getting benefits while you wait for an Appeal if: